Elementary Language Arts Program

 Standards / Courses of Study: The RELA courses of study meet the Pennsylvania standards.
 They are a direct link between the standards and the grade specific curriculum.
 Staff development related to meeting these standards is an ongoing training process for our teachers.
 Principals, curriculum supervisors, and master teachers direct this training.

-Writing: The elementary language arts program emphasizes purposeful writing: to tell stories, to present information, to persuade, and to entertain.
+Writing: The elementary language arts program emphasizes purposeful writing: to tell stories, to present information, to persuade/argue, and to entertain.
 Students begin writing in kindergarten, even before they can read, by drawing and using phonetic spelling.
 In elementary school, students are expected to write every day.
-They write frequently in writing workshops, practice all types of writing, receive feedback from their classmates, conference with their teachers, and learn editing skills.
+They write frequently in writing workshops, practice all types of writing, receive feedback from their classmates, conference with their teachers, and learn editing and revising skills.

-Information literacy is a set of abilities requiring individuals to recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information.
+Information Skills: Information literacy is a set of abilities requiring individuals to recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information.
 Students will be able to use the library and its available resources to

 - Determine the extent of information needed